xingdi1990/olmocr/README.md

 options:
-  -h, --help            show this help message and exit --pdfs PDFS           Path to add pdfs stored in s3 to the workspace, can be a glob path s3://bucket/prefix/*.pdf or path to file containing list of pdf paths
+  -h, --help            show this help message and exit --pdfs PDFS           Path to add pdfs stored in s3 to the workspace, can be a glob path s3://bucket/prefix/*.pdf or path to file containing list
+                        of pdf paths
   --workspace_profile WORKSPACE_PROFILE
                         S3 configuration profile for accessing the workspace --pdf_profile PDF_PROFILE
                         S3 configuration profile for accessing the raw pdf documents --pages_per_group PAGES_PER_GROUP
+                        Aiming for this many pdf pages per work item group --max_page_retries MAX_PAGE_RETRIES
+                        Max number of times we will retry rendering a page --max_page_error_rate MAX_PAGE_ERROR_RATE
-                        Aiming for this many pdf pages per work item group --workers WORKERS     Number of workers to run at a time --stats               Instead of running any job, reports some statistics about the current workspace --model MODEL         List of paths where you can find the model to convert this pdf.
-You can specify several different paths here, and the script will try to use the one which is fastest to access
+                        Rate of allowable failed pages in a document, 1/250 by default --workers WORKERS     Number of workers to run at a time --stats               Instead of running any job, reports some statistics about the current workspace --model MODEL         List of paths where you can find the model to convert this pdf.
+You can specify several different paths here, and the script will try to use the one which is fastest to access --model_max_context MODEL_MAX_CONTEXT
-  --model_max_context MODEL_MAX_CONTEXT
                         Maximum context length that the model was fine tuned under --model_chat_template MODEL_CHAT_TEMPLATE